 - Lemon wedges, if desired

-- Bring a large pot of salted water (I recommend about 1 teaspoon kosher salt) to a boil.
+- Bring a large pot of salted water to a boil.
 Add green beans and boil for 8 minutes, or until just tender.
 Drain into a colander, then plunge the colander with the beans into a bowl of ice water.
 Drain again.